xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 ### 3.2 Challenges & Solutions
 During development, challenges were encountered includes:
+1.  **Hardware - Sampling Rate:**
+    - `Pull Request #21` represents the final feasible implementation.
+Although the software logic has been verified to support 20Hz sampling through direct `WiFi.RSSI()` acquisition, system threading, and active UDP traffic injection, extensive testing confirms that the hardware-level RSSI updates remain capped at about 1Hz interval.
+This persistent latency may be attributed to the Realtek RTL8721DM chipset firmware on the Photon 2, which throttles RSSI refreshes to the standard beacon interval regardless of the high-frequency software polling implemented in this request.
+After the modification, the RSSI value can be accquired almost realtime.
+However, by observing the live plot graph, the value only changes after a fix interval, which is approximately 1000ms.

 1.  **Hardware - Directional Antenna:**
     - The initial proposal was to built a cantenna out of a can.
 However, due to the reasons mentioned below in `3.3 Reflection & AI Tool Effectiveness`, I do not have the SMA terminal and feeder line to buid it.
 This problem is resolved by adding a parabolic reflector to the PCB omnidirectional antenna.
 Although comparison between the antennas could not be performed, the DIY antenna enables the device to function propoerly.
 2.  **Code - HTML/JS/CSS Syntax:**